NeoGeographyToolkit/StereoPipeline/docs/examples/skysat.rst

     --nodes-list $nodesList                   \
     -o ba/run

+See :numref:`ba_validation` for important sanity checks and report files to examine after bundle adjustment.

 See :numref:`pbs_slurm` for more details on running ASP tools on multiple machines.

-We used the the ``--tri-weight`` option (:numref:`bundle_adjust`) to prevent the cameras from moving too much, with a value of 0.1 (a lower weight value will constrain less.
+The ``--tri-weight`` option (:numref:`ba_ground_constraints`) prevents the cameras from moving too much (a lower weight value will constrain less).
 The value of ``--tri-robust-threshold`` (0.1) is intentionally set to be less than the one used for ``--robust-threshold`` (0.5) to ensure pixel reprojection errors are always given a higher priority than triangulation errors.

-The value of ``--translation-weight`` is rather high, as the camera centers are known reasonably well.
-This will prevent the camera centers from moving, and should be relaxed if position refinement is desired.
-The ``--rotation-weight`` was set to 0, so the camera orientations can change with no restrictions.
+The ``--rotation-weight`` value was set to 0, so the camera orientations can change with no restrictions.
+See :numref:`ba_cam_constraints` for a discussion of camera constraints.

 If the input cameras are reasonably accurate to start with, for example, consistent with a known DEM to within a small handful of meters, that DEM